pcjpnet/ktane_real_bomb_interface_mod/Protocol Specification.md

 Send ASCII code via serial connection.

-line feed code is "\r\n";.
+line feed code is "\n".

-The instruction code is based on 12 bytes.
+The instruction code is based on 10 bytes.

 ex:
-!PORT-OPEN\r\n
+!PORT-OPEN\n

 The 1st byte is the ASCII code exclamation mark "!".